I’m an optimist by nature.

 Not all technology companies are great investments.
 In fact, even great technology companies can be bad investments.
 And I’ve predicted we’re on the verge of a “splintering” in the market.

-More importantly, this splintering will send a small segment of the tech world much higher.
+This splintering will send a small segment of the tech world – one that was largely ignored until the pandemic – much higher.

 The pandemic pulled forward some tech trends by 5–10 years.
 For example, we’ve been talking about teleworking for the last 20 years.
 But what happened?

 Organizations and their management teams became even more centralized, and urban centers grew.
 Companies and managers were reluctant to have their workforce go remote.
 After all, managers felt they couldn’t control and manage their employees if they couldn’t “see” what they were doing all day long.